← Back to Stories

 Key details reported by multiple sources:

-- Australia’s Foreign Minister Penny Wong and Pacific Affairs Minister Pat Conroy are visiting Fiji (Suva) from May 5–8, 2026, to advance the Vuvale Union security and economic agreement
+• Australia’s Foreign Minister Penny Wong and Pacific Affairs Minister Pat Conroy visited Fiji in early May 2026 to negotiate the Vuvale Union, a security and economic agreement.

 Points of Difference